 The Success and The Failures of Lefthanders in Sports

-Basketball is a popular team sport where the best players can dribble, pass, and shoot equally well with either hand.
-Among the many great basketball players who were lefthanded…past greats like Bill Russell, Bob Lanier, Gail Goodrich, Nate Archibald, and David Robinson, and current stars like James Harden, Ben Simmons, and Mike Conley.
+Basketball is a popular team sport that offers no advantage toward players favoring either hand.
+Players regularly use both hands, although one is usually more dominant than the other, and the best players can dribble, pass, and shoot equally well with either hand.
+Among the many great basketball players who were lefthanded…past greats like Bill Russell, Bob Lanier, Gail Goodrich, Nate Archibald, and David Robinson, and current stars like James Harden, Ben Simmons, Zion Williamson and Mike Conley.

 While these greats and others are proof that it can be done, learning to play the game is still more difficult for lefthanders as they learn from righthanded instructions and examples.
 Earning playing-time from a coach can be difficult if a lefthander looks awkward in the righthanded practice drills.
 Those who get the opportunity can become good players if they are allowed to develop their strengths.

 Hockey is dominated by left-hand shooting players, but many of them are righthanded people who are taught to use their stronger hand at the top of the stick.
 Ironically, Canada produces more left-hand shooting hockey players, while more United States and European hockey players are right-hand shots.

 Hockey is also dominated by goalies that catch with their left hand and use their stick with their right hand.
 In earlier days, there were no "left-handed" goalies because there were no right-hand gloves.
 Those gloves are available today, but there are still very few of them used in the NHL.

 Volleyball is another team sports that offers no advantage to players of either hand.
 Players can serve, hit and block lefthanded or righthanded, and the best players can use both hands equally well.